bramyarao/2D-POISSON-MATLAB/README.md

 <div style="text-align: justify">

  This work applies the Reproducing Kernel Collocation (RKCM) method to solve the 2D Poissons problem.
 This is a meshfree numerical method using points as discretization in the domain.
 The Reproducing Kernel shape function is used as the approximation function in the model.
-For details regarding the complete formulation refer to <a href="https://doi.org/10.1002/num.20539">this</a> paper.
+For details regarding the complete formulation refer to <a href="https://doi.org/10.1002/num.20539" target="blank">this</a> paper.
  <br/>
  <br/>
-The overview of the problem statement and results obtained is given in <a href="latex/Poisson.pdf">this pdf</a>.
+The overview of the problem statement and results obtained is given in <a href="latex/Poisson.pdf" target="blank">this pdf</a>.
 <br/>
 <br/>
 The coding and plotting is done in MATLAB.
-The Python version of the same problem is in the repository <a href="https://bramyarao.github.io/2D-POISSON-PYTHON/">2D-POISSON-PYTHON</a>.
+The Python version of the same problem is in the repository <a href="https://bramyarao.github.io/2D-POISSON-PYTHON/" target="blank">2D-POISSON-PYTHON</a>.

 </div>